Latent Emissions, Chakaia Booker

-The Museum presents ten to twelve special exhibitions each year, many of which are augmented by scholarly publications.
+The Museum presents eight to ten special exhibitions each year, many of which are augmented by scholarly publications.
 Current exhibitions are described in that section of this website.

-One curator of education designs programs for the academic community and a second is responsible for outreach to the local community, primarily to school children.
+Two curators of education design programs for the academic community and an additional two are responsible for outreach to the local community, primarily to schoolchildren.

 I invite you to learn more about the Museum at this website, and I especially encourage you to visit the Museum.
-There is no equivalent to the unique experience gained by standing in the presence of original artworks, which assist us in better understanding who we are as individuals and as members of specific communities and ages.
+There is no equivalent to the unique experience gained by standing in the presence of original artworks, which assists us in better understanding who we are as individuals and as members of specific communities.

 I look forward to seeing you in the Museum,